← Back to Research

 Artifact overview

 Lilith connects blockchain workload execution, programmable network emulation, deployment orchestration, monitoring, and analysis scripts into a research-oriented benchmarking workflow.
-It was designed to evaluate blockchain systems not only under ideal local conditions, but under controlled network topologies that expose latency, bandwidth, congestion, workload, and implementation effects.
+It was designed to evaluate blockchain systems under controlled network topologies that expose latency, bandwidth, workload, and implementation effects.

 What Lilith does